RadicalxChange/pco-art-docs/docs/003-for-artists/003-creator-circles.md

 :::warning

-For technical reasons, the total number of Creator Circle units outstanding must be less than the number of wei (the smallest denomination of ETH) to be distributed after an Stewardship Inauguration.
-This isn't likely to be relevant for most collections, but it is recommended you always assign units in the smallest denominations required to achieve your desired distribution.
+For technical reasons, the total number of Creator Circle units outstanding must be less than the number of wei (the smallest denomination of ETH) to be distributed after a Stewardship Inauguration.
+This isn't likely relevant for most collections, but it's recommended to always assign units in the smallest denominations required to achieve your desired distribution.
 In the Alice example above, using 40, 30, 20, and 10 units would have an order of magnitude more units than necessary.

 :::